- Things to Know

-- Autopsy At A Glance
+- Autopsy Report

 What is an autopsy?

-An autopsy (also known as a post-mortem examination or obduction) is the examination of the body of a dead person and is performed primarily to determine the cause of death, to identify or characterize the extent of disease states that the person may have had, or to determine whether a particular medical or surgical treatment has been effective.
+An autopsy (also known as a post-mortem examination or necropsy) is the examination of the body of a dead person and is performed primarily to determine the cause of death, to identify or characterize the extent of disease states that the person may have had, or to determine whether a particular medical or surgical treatment has been effective.
+Autopsies are performed by pathologists and medical doctors who have received specialty training in the diagnosis of diseases by the examination of body fluids and tissues.
 In academic institutions, autopsies sometimes are also requested for teaching and research purposes.
-Forensic autopsies are autopsies with legal implications and are performed to determine if death was an accident, homicide, suicide, or a natural event.
+Forensic autopsies have legal implications and are performed to determine if death was an accident, homicide, suicide, or a natural event.
 The word autopsy is derived from the Greek word autopsia: "to see with one's own eyes."

 Who determines whether an autopsy is performed?